Huegoxaga/notes/cloud-services/aws.md

 - It is the AWS version of the GitHub

+### CodePipeline

+- It connects to GitHub
+- It defines the triggers which can perform auto depolyment once there is a new push in assigned remote repository
+- It works with existing depolyed projects
+- It can has a summarized configuration for all the following services in the same pipeline
+  - e.g. the setting page can help edit the environment variables for CodeBuild, while Codebuild has a separate config page for the environment varialbes.
+Both will work in the build phase

 ### CodeBuild

 - It builds a project from a remote repository and stored the compiled code as artifacts in an S3 bucket for deployment
 - It can also run tests
 - For AWS Lambda CodeBuild get files from GitHub, build environment, zip and update lambda functions
   - Sample Codebuild script to install environment and update lambda
+- The build definition is specified in the `buildspec.yml` in project root folder

 ```yaml
 version: 0.2